-The data matrix \(A\) in \eqref{eq:lininverse} is generated using \emph{philips, foxgood, baart} functions.
-Let \(L\) denote the discrete gradient operator, and let \(Q_1 = \trans LL\) and \(Q = Q_1 + \I\).
-In the simulations for \bigsam{} and \solodov, the upper level cost is captured using \(\f_1\), while for \refadabim* and \refstabim* we used \(\f_1 = \tfrac12\langle x,Q_1x \rangle\) and \(\g_1 = \tfrac12\|{}\cdot{}\|^2\) (as a rule of thumb, considering formulating the problem using the proximable term is preferable, a tweak that only our method can take advantage of, it being the only one allowing proximable terms in the upper level); using the calculus rule of \cite[Prop 24.8.(i)]{bauschke2017convex}, the proximal mapping of \(\gk=\tfrac{\sigk}{2}\|{}\cdot{}\|^2+\g_2\) is given by
+(As a rule of thumb, considering formulating the problem using the proximable term is preferable, a tweak that only our methods and \bisg{} can take advantage of, being the only ones that allow proximable terms in the upper level.)
+By using the calculus rule of \cite[Prop.
+24.8(i)]{bauschke2017convex}, the proximal mapping of \(\gk=\tfrac{\sigk}{2}\|{}\cdot{}\|^2+\g_2\) is given by

-Notice that multiplications by \(Q_1\) involved in calls to \(\nabla\f_1\) can efficiently be handled through abstract linear operators and are ignored in the gradient calls count for all methods.
+Multiplications by \(Q_1\) involved in calls to \(\nabla\f_1\) can efficiently be handled through abstract linear operators and are ignored in the gradient calls count for all methods.
 In order to compare the methods in a fair manner, in addition to the deviation of the upper level cost from \(\costinf*\), we also plot a measure of optimality for the lower level.
 For example, in the case of \refadabim*, given that \(\g_1 = \tfrac12\|{}\cdot{}\|^2\), it is of immediate verification that